midearth-labs/fit-journey/game/design/content-generation/background.md

 - **Specific article distribution per category** (6 articles for "Fitness Foundation & Getting Started", 12 for "Nutrition Essentials", 6 for "Recovery & Injury Prevention", 12 for "Health & Lifestyle Integration", 6 for "Mindset & Motivation", 6 for "Body Mechanics & Movement", 6 for "Exercise Types & Goal Setting", 10 for "Equipment & Gym Basics", 6 for "Exercise Fundamentals & Form")
 - **Natural learning progression** within each category that introduces new concepts meaningfully
 - **Articles form a meaningful whole** together when completed
 - **Single-part or multi-part articles** depending on content volume, a single topic might be divided into not more than 3 parts.
+In this case, the title could be "Article Name (Part 1/N)"
 - **Maximum 5-minute reading time** per single article

 ## **Journey-Solution Method**